BuddyK-23/forever-moments-contracts/README.md

-# Forever Moments - Social NFT Platform on LUKSO
+# Forever Moments - Social platform on LUKSO

-A decentralized social platform built on LUKSO that enables creators to mint, share, and engage with digital moments as LSP8 tokens.
-The platform features social interactions through LIKES tokens and collection management capabilities.
+A decentralised social platform built on LUKSO that enables creators to mint, share, and engage with digital Moments as LSP8 tokens.
+The platform features social interactions through $LIKES tokens and Collection management capabilities.

 ## Features

-- **Moment Creation**: Mint LSP8 tokens representing digital moments with rich metadata
+- **Moment Creation**: Mint LSP8 tokens representing digital Moments with rich metadata
-- **Collection Management**: Create and manage collections of moments
+- **Collection Management**: Create and manage collections of Moments
-- **Social Interactions**: Like and comment on moments using LIKES tokens
+- **Social Interactions**: Like and comment on Moments using $LIKES tokens
-- **Open Collections**: Join public collections and contribute moments
+- **Open Collections**: Join public collections and contribute Moments
 - **Universal Profile Integration**: Full integration with LUKSO's Universal Profile system

 ## Smart Contracts

-- `MomentFactory.sol`: Core factory contract for minting moments and managing collections
+- `MomentFactory.sol`: Core factory contract for minting Moments and managing Collections
-- `MomentMetadata.sol`: Handles metadata storage and updates for moments
+- `MomentMetadata.sol`: Handles metadata storage and updates for Moments
 - `LikesToken.sol`: LSP7 token implementation for social interactions
 - `MomentURD.sol`: Universal Receiver Delegate for handling likes and comments
-- `OpenCollectionManager.sol`: Manages open/public collections
 - `CollectionMemberships.sol`: Handles collection membership and permissions

 ## Prerequisites